 Recent work has demonstrated that the ambient concentrations of NO_x and NO_2 have decreased less than suggested by current UK emission factors (Carslaw, et al., 2011).
-Following this work, the decision was taken to revise the NAEI road transport NO_x emission factors for all vehicle types (except motorcycles) and to update the emission degradation methodology for light duty vehicles based on the latest version of COPERT 4 (v8.1) (Passant, et al., 2012).
-The differences between the 2011 and 2010 NO_x modelling cannot be solely attributed to the change in NO_x emission factors, however there is a marginal improvement when compared with ambient monitoring data.
+Following this work, the decision was taken to revise the NAEI road transport NO_x emission factors for all vehicle types (except motorcycles) and to update the emission degradation methodology for light duty vehicles based on COPERT 4 (v8.1).
+In the NAEI 2011 inventory there have been further updates.
+These updates include PM{10} and hydrocarbon (HC) emission factors based on COPERT 4 v9.0.